gputnam/calib-ana/README.md

 One may also give the second argument as a file which containts a list of ROOT files.
 Then, that file must end in .list.

-Run the jupyter notebook DriftDirNormalization.ipynb to get the electron lifetime.
+Run the jupyter notebook ELifetime.ipynb to get the electron lifetime.
 NOTE: always run nbstripout before commiting updates to notebooks:

 `nbstripout *.ipynb`